farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 #### Branch definition {#branch-definition}

-n the definitions of critical branches or outages appear the &lt;branch&gt; tag, it can be quite singular.
+In the definitions of critical branches or outages appear the &lt;branch&gt; tag, it can be quite singular.
 This type of CRAC has to be associated with a network in UCTE format therefore a branch is designated by two nodes – from and to – that are UCTE nodes and an order code which is defined in the UCTE format literature.
 The name represents only a more human-readable name but there is no guaranty on its unicity.

 A branch can also be defined this way :